nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!counters  [boss=None]``

 Use this to get the top 6 counters against a raid boss.
-If you use this inside a raid, you don't need to include the pok�mon in the command.
+If you use this inside a raid, you don't need to include the pokémon in the command.

 member
 ~~~~~~~~~~~